 Director R. Darrell Weaver Bio

 Darrell Weaver was commissioned as an Agent with the Oklahoma Bureau of Narcotics in 1987, and he has held various assignments throughout the state.
-Darrell graduated from Cameron University with a Bachelors of Accounting, and he was Cameron’s 2009 Distinguished Alumni Award recipient.
-He earned a Masters of Business Administration (MBA) from Oklahoma Christian University and is a graduate of the FBI National Academy 199th session.
+Darrell graduated from Cameron University with a Bachelors of Accounting, was Cameron’s 2009 Distinguished Alumni Award recipient and in 2013 named as a Cameron "Acclaimed Aggie".
+He earned a Masters of Business Administration (MBA) from Oklahoma Christian University and is a graduate of the FBI National Academy 199th session and the Senior Management Institute for Police 55th session.
 In 2011, he was awarded an honorary Doctor of Pharmacy.
-He is an Alumnus of Leadership Oklahoma Class XXIII, of Leadership OKC Class XXVIIII, and of the 2011 COMMStar Program.
+He is an Alumnus of Leadership Oklahoma Class XXIII, Leadership OKC Class XXVIIII, the 2013 Leadership Moore class, the 2011 Tinker Air Force Base COMMStar Program, and the current Salt and Light Leadership Training (S.A.L.L.T.)..
 He was the 2010 State Charitable Campaign Chairman for the United Way and is a State Board member for Big Brothers and Big Sisters of Oklahoma.

 In 1998, Weaver developed and coordinated an aggressive agent physical fitness program, which is the model for all of Oklahoma law enforcement.
 He is an avid martial artist, holding a black belt in karate.

 In September 2006, Weaver was appointed Director of the Oklahoma Bureau of Narcotics and Dangerous Drugs Control where he is currently serving his 26th year as a Commissioned law enforcement Agent.